MichaelCurrin/vue-typescript-quickstart/docs/template-notes/about.md

 $ npm install -g @vue/cli
 ```

-Create the project.
-You can run this even if you don't have Vue installed.
+Create a new project - you can run this even if you don't have Vue installed.

 ```sh
 $ npx vue create my-project-name
 ```

-Then options were selected:
+When I ran that, here are options I saw and chose to make this template project.

-- Packages: (I added TypeScript)
+- Packages - I only added TypeScript.
     ```
     ❯◉ Babel
     ◉ TypeScript